New York Times: ‘Caliphate’ podcast didn’t meet standards

 The episode raises questions about whether the Times’ audio unit, which became more active about four years ago, is set up to apply the same journalistic rigor to stories that the text version of the newspaper does.
 The audio unit produces “The Daily,” one of the most successful podcasts on the market.

-The newspaper on Friday published its own investigation into Chaudhry’s claims on Friday, concluding he was a “fabulist” who concocted stories as an escape from his more mundane life in a Toronto suburb or living with grandparents in Pakistan.
+The newspaper on Friday published its own investigation into Chaudhry’s claims, concluding he was a “fabulist” who concocted stories as an escape from his more mundane life in a Toronto suburb or living with grandparents in Pakistan.

 There is still some dispute over whether he even traveled to Syria.
 Canadian officials say he never did, nor did he ever join the Islamic State, although American intelligence officials still have some doubt, the newspaper said.
 Investigators found that Chaudhry had passed along photos taken by others in Syria as his own.